fractalide/fractalide/components/README.md

 ### Who?

-People who want to focus on the Science tend to work at these higher abstractions, they'd prefer not getting caught up in the details of programming low level components and hand specifications to programmers who'll make efficient, reusable and safe components.
-Though programmers will find `Interfaces` indispensable as they allow for powerful abstractions.
+People who want to focus on the Science tend to work at these higher abstractions, they'd prefer not getting caught up in the details of programming low level nodes and hand specifications to programmers who'll make efficient, reusable and safe `Agents`.
+Though programmers will find `Subgraphs` indispensable as they allow for powerful abstractions.

 ### Where?

-The `Components` directory is where all `Objects` and `Interfaces` go.
+The `Nodes` directory is where all `Agents` and `Subgraphs` go.
 Typically one might structure a hierarchy like such:

 ```
 ── wrangle